MicrosoftDocs/MIMDocs/MIMDocs/pam/step-3-prepare-pam-server.md

 ## Set the website as the local intranet

 1. Launch Internet Explorer and open a new web browser tab
-2. Navigate to *http://pamsrv.priv.contoso.local:82/* and sign in as *PRIV\MIMAdmin*.
+2. Navigate to *http://pamsrv.priv.contoso.local:82/* and sign in as PRIV\MIMAdmin.
 An empty SharePoint site named “MIM Portal” will be shown.
-3. In Internet Explorer open **Internet Options**, change to the **Security** tab, select **Local intranet**, and add the web site.
+3. In Internet Explorer open **Internet Options**, change to the **Security** tab, select **Local intranet**, and add the URL *http://pamsrv.priv.contoso.local:82/*.

-    - If sign in fails, the Kerberos SPNs created earlier in [Step 2](step-2-prepare-priv-domain-controller) might need to be updated.
+If sign in fails, the Kerberos SPNs created earlier in [Step 2](step-2-prepare-priv-domain-controller.md) might need to be updated.

 ## Start the SharePoint administration service